Monitor any webpage for changes — via API.

 REST API

-Full REST API with OpenAPI 3.1 spec.
+Full REST API with an OpenAPI 3.1 spec.
 Works with any HTTP client.

 POST /v1/monitors